gsinclair/gsinclair.github.com/debuglog.markdown

 {% endhighlight %}

-The code `require 'debuglog` is equivalent to the following code, meaning your one shot at calling `configure` has been taken.
+The code `require 'debuglog'` is equivalent to the following code, meaning your one shot at calling `configure` has been taken.

 {% highlight ruby %}